otomn/st/README.md

 and you want to combine logs 01-03 to 01-10 into one file.

-With st, you can do the following:
+With `st`, you can do the following:

     > ls | st --
     1 2020-01-01.log